-Senior Preceptor's Pre-placement Checklist

-1. Training Establishment's Accreditation Checklist

-☐ Training Establishment accreditation form

-2. Senior Preceptor's accreditation checklist

-☐ Senior Preceptor training completed

-☐ Trainer accreditation form completed

-☐ Confirm can fulfil Senior Preceptor requirements:

-Is a PSI-registered pharmacist for at least 3 years, with a minimum of 2 years experience in the practice setting in which they are precepting a student Can provide direct on-site supervision with regular face to face meetings as required Is on-site for a minimum of three days per week or equivalent Can comply with requisite supervision requirement - maximum absence during placement

-is four weeks

-3. Plan your student's induction
+Senior Preceptor's Pre-placement Checklist 1.
+Training Establishment's Accreditation Checklist ☐ Training Establishment accreditation form 2.
+Senior Preceptor's accreditation checklist ☐ Senior Preceptor training completed ☐ Trainer accreditation form completed ☐ Confirm can fulfil Senior Preceptor requirements: Is a PSI-registered pharmacist for at least 3 years, with a minimum of 2 years experience in the practice setting in which they are precepting a student Can provide direct on-site supervision with regular face to face meetings as required Is on-site for a minimum of three days per week or equivalent Can comply with requisite supervision requirement - maximum absence during placement is four weeks 3.
+Plan your student's induction $\Box$ Plan the time and date to complete the induction, and consider other staff who may be able to support you. • Some helpful hints can also be found on page 14 and a sample induction and training plan is provided on the resources page of the APPEL website.

-•

-$\square$ Plan the time and date to complete the induction, and consider other staff who may be able to support you.

-Some helpful hints can also be found on page 16, and a sample induction and training plan is provided here.

 4. Brief your team about the student APPEL experiential learning placements may be a new experience for many Training Establishments and staff.
 Therefore all staff members must be aware of the structure of these learning placements and the role of the student.
-Some topics you may consider including in your team briefing are: ☐ The student's name and when they will start ☐ What the student will know ☐ What the student can and cannot do ☐ Hours/scheduled activities ☐ Support/consider a buddy system ☐ Supervising the student For staff involved in the day-to-day contact with the student, it will be necessary for them to be familiar with the Standards for APPEL Experiential Learning Placements.
+Some topics you may consider including in your team briefing are: ☐ The student's name and when they will start ☐ What the student will know ☐ What the student can and cannot do ☐ Hours/scheduled activities ☐ Support/consider a buddy system ☐ Supervising the student For staff involved in the day-to-day contact with the student, it will be necessary for them to be familiar with the Standards for APPEL Experiential Learning Placements .
 5. Plan your student's training and supervision All students on placement must be supervised.
 Supervision must be appropriate to ensure that patient safety is a prime focus.
-For the 5th year placement, the legislation requires the student to be under the "direct supervision" of the Senior Preceptor, so you must consider how you will do this. $\square$ Before the placement, consider how your student will be supervised; it may be appropriate to have other pharmacists support you with this. $\square$ As a Senior Preceptor, are those involved in the day-to-day supervision of your student aware of their supervisory and support role and are they willing to and capable of mentoring a student.
-It should be clear to all staff, clients and members of the public that the student is not a registered pharmacist.
-Each student's School of Pharmacy will provide them with a badge identifying them as a pharmacy student.
+For the 5th year placement, the legislation requires the student to be under the 'direct supervision' of the Senior Preceptor, so you must consider how you will do this. $\Box$ Before the placement, consider how your student will be supervised; it may be appropriate to have other pharmacists support you with this. to have other pharmacists support you with this. \[ \subseteq As a Senior Precentor, are those involved in the day-to-day supervision of your student. \] $\square$ As a Senior Preceptor, are those involved in the day-to-day supervision of your student ☐ As a Senior Preceptor, are those involved in the day-to-day supervision of your student aware of their supervisory and support role and are they willing to and capable of mentoring $\square$ As a Senior Preceptor, are those involved in the day-to-day supervision of your student ☐ As a Senior Preceptor, are those involved in the day-to-day supervision of your student aware of their supervisory and support role and are they willing to and capable of mentoring a student. ☐ As a Senior Preceptor, are those involved in the day-to-day supervision of your student aware of their supervisory and support role and are they willing to and capable of mentoring